CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Method

 \subsection{Bag of views}

-Given an image-only dataset (ImageNet in our case), we generate \textit{M} alternative views of the scene depicted by each real image via an off-the-shelf image-conditioned diffusion model.
-In this study, we use the ImageNet pre-trained diffusion model from~\cite{gen-sis} which was trained in a self-supervised fashion.
-Throughout the paper, we refer to this diffusion model as S-LDM (Self-supervised Latent Diffusion Model).
-S-LDM follows the Latent Diffusion Model~\cite{rombach2022high} architecture and uses an image encoder as the conditioning network.
-The image encoder is pretrained using a view invariant SSL method~\cite{dinov1} and frozen during the LDM training.
-We observe that S-LDM can generate diverse views of an input image with variations in motion, pose, and perspective, mimicking the changes between video frames, as seen in Figure \ref{fig:Teaser}.
-These \textit{M} generated views, along with the original image, constitute the \textit{bag of views} for that input, created offline to avoid online sampling during MAE training.
-Although bag of views incurs an overhead cost (135 ms per real image), it is still one-time cost as we sample offline before MAE-training.
+Given an image-only dataset (e.g., ImageNet), we generate \textit{M} alternative views of the scene depicted by each real image via an off-the-shelf image-conditioned diffusion model.
+We mainly use a Self-supervised Latent Diffusion Model (S-LDM), pretrained with ImageNet self-supervision ~\citep{gen-sis}.
+S-LDM follows the Latent Diffusion Model~\citep{rombach2022high} architecture and is conditioned with an image encoder pretrained with view invariant SSL ~\citep{dinov1} and frozen during LDM training.
+We observe that S-LDM generates diverse views of an input image with motion, pose, and perspective variations, mimicking changes between video frames (Figure \ref{fig:Teaser}).
+These offline generated views, along with the original image, are the \textit{bag of views} for that input, avoiding online sampling during MAE training (with a one-time cost of 135 ms per real image).